 As a youth, I read that the Italian government welcomed Americans of Italian heritage that could speak Italian.
-I didn't worry too much about it.
+I didn't think too much about it.
 I was taking Italian, but had no pressing plans to move to Italy.
-Gradually through the years, I have found myself leaning further and further towards Italian citizenship, but with two children and a full time job, I didn't have much time for it.
+Gradually through the years, I had found myself leaning further and further towards Italian citizenship, but with two children and a full time job, I didn't have much time for it.

 Enter the internet… fast easy access to information on how to get dual citizenship for Americans with Italian heritage.
 I sent away for information, after reading confusing accounts of what you needed and how to do it.
 I read this stuff over and over and over again, even up to the very end, trying to figure out whether or not I even qualified.